| Operation, is the dexterity game in which you must extract

 book for details and trivia on these pop culture toys.
 I encourage

+you to grab a copy.
 The first versions of the game had desirable box art by collectors

 featuring a doctor that was smoking(Photo to the right).
 After